seanbecker15/local-log/README.md

 }
 ```

 If you have any trouble you can run `npm run swagger` to test out the API via Swagger UI.
+Swagger is hosted at [localhost:8080](http://localhost:8080) by default.